ttzv-training-repos/item/README.md

+# This application is a work in progress
 # Features (future, not implemented)

 By design all modules are backed by data from LDAP storage (ad_users table).
 It is howewer possible to add new records by-hand.
 Maybe in the future other ways to import data will be implemented.